Amalfi Coast Yacht Charter

 How Much Does an Amalfi Coast Yacht Charter Cost

-The cost of an Amalfi Coast yacht charter is not defined by a fixed price, but by a combination of structured elements that vary depending on the yacht, the itinerary and the operational conditions along the coast.
+The cost of an Amalfi Coast yacht charter is not determined by a fixed price but by a combination of structured elements that vary with the yacht, itinerary, and operational conditions along the coast.

 In Italy, VAT currently applies at 22% to the charter fee, which represents a significant component of the overall budget and a key factor to consider from the outset.

-Beyond the charter rate, expenses are managed through the APA (Advance Provisioning Allowance), typically ranging between 30% and 40% of the charter fee.
+Beyond the charter rate, expenses are covered by the APA (Advance Provisioning Allowance), typically ranging from 30% to 40% of the charter fee.
 This covers fuel, food and beverages, port fees and all operational costs throughout the charter.

 Along the Amalfi Coast, berthing and marina costs are among the highest in the Mediterranean.
 Locations such as Capri, Positano and Amalfi offer limited capacity, with demand far exceeding availability during peak season.
 In many cases, securing a berth is less a question of cost than of timing and access.

-For larger yachts, marina options remain limited, and anchoring often becomes the preferred solution, requiring efficient tender logistics to access the shore comfortably.
+For larger yachts, marina options remain limited, and anchoring is often preferred, requiring efficient tender logistics to access the shore comfortably.

 Fuel consumption also plays a role, particularly when extending the itinerary towards Capri, Ischia or the surrounding islands, although cruising distances along the coastline itself remain relatively short.